RF-KeyTA/KeyTA/src/keyta/tests/testcases/features.md

 - When adding a step only a Window can be selected.
 All other fields are grayed out

+- Also a "+" has been added to allow the creation of a Window form the Testcases section

 - After creating a Step a Sequence or Resource keyword and a Reference Value can be selected

 - If the step has parameters the icon Values allows setting their values and also the return value